tkmagesh/ThoughtClan-Go-Dec-2023/readme.md

     - assign functions as values to variables
     - pass functions as arguments to other functions
     - return functions as return values from other functions
+## Errors
+- values implementing "error" interface (Error() method)
+- The default value of any interface is nil
+- Creation
+    - errors.New()
+    - fmt.Errorf()
+- Errors are NOT thrown but returned